codeplaysoftware/cuda-to-sycl-nbody/README.md

 ## Passing data between OpenGL & CUDA/SYCL

-OpenGL & CUDA are capable of interoperating to share device memory, but this will not play well with the DPC++ Compatibility Tool.
+OpenGL & CUDA are capable of interoperating to share device memory, but this will not play well with the Intel® DPC++ Compatibility Tool.
 Instead, computed particle positions are migrated back to the host by CUDA/SYCL, then sent *back* to OpenGL via mapping.

 ## Simulation